 - 1. Upon receipt of a complete application for a substantial improvement or new construction, the Zoning Administrator shall submit a copy of the application and supporting information to the State National Flood Insurance Program (NFIP) Coordinator at the Vermont Agency of Natural Resources, in accordance with 24 V.S.A.
 Chapter 117 § 4424.
 A permit may be issued only following receipt of comments from the Agency, or the expiration of 30 days from the date the application was mailed to the Agency, whichever is sooner.
 The Development Review Board should consider comments from the NFIP Coordinator at ANR. - 2.
 If the applicant is seeking a permit for the alteration or relocation of a watercourse, applicant shall provide the adequate number of copies of the application for the Zoning Administrator to submit copies to the adjacent communities, the Stream Alteration Engineer at the Vermont Agency of Natural Resources, and the Army Corps of Engineers.
 Copies of such notice shall be provided to the State National Flood Insurance Program (NFIP) Coordinator at the Vermont Agency of Natural Resources, Department of Environmental Conservation.
-A permit may be issued only following receipt of comments from the Vermont Agency of Natural Resources, whichever is sooner.
+A permit may be issued only following receipt of comments from the Vermont Agency of Natural Resources, or the expiration of 30 days from the date the application was mailed to the Vermont Agency of Natural Resources, whichever is sooner.
 The Development Review Board should consider comments from the NFIP Coordinator at ANR.

-606. Development in Regulated Flood Hazard Areas
+VII.
+Development in Regulated Flood Hazard Areas